 The program can be downloaded from this link

-With great misfortune to the F/OSS community and great sadness, SourceForge have become utter Web weenies, and put all sorts of dropdown menu code into their pages.
+With great misfortune to the F/OSS community and great sadness, SourceForge had become utter Web weenies, and put all sorts of dropdown menu code into their pages.
 Although it is better than some implementations (most notably to me, the code for WHAM AM), it still is utterly completely useless and unadulterated crap.
-Apparently a lot of Web designers, including the poor souls responsible for the HTML at SF, never stopped to think the ***ONLY*** place you will ***EVER*** find menus that will drop down without being clicked is in Web designs.
+Apparently a lot of Web designers, including the poor souls at one point responsible for the HTML at SF, never stopped to think the ***ONLY*** place you will ***EVER*** find menus that will drop down without being clicked is in Web designs.
 It's purely and simply an abomination.
-The most objectionable part of it is that these menus obscure content.
+The most objectionable part of it is that unsolicited dropdowns of any sort obscure content.
 If I just accidentally roll my mouse over them, suddenly, the content underneath them becomes inaccessible.
 And for whatever reasons (I'm guessing it's their bad HTML), clicking on a space not occupied by their menu does not make their menu go away.
 It's Web insanity.
-I am so unbelievably angry with them for absolutely ruining such a great site with their ********STUPID******** antics.
+I was so unbelievably angry with them for absolutely ruining such a great site with their ********STUPID******** antics.

 The Tk Web form Buddy is a Tk script that allows one easily to make a series of strings available to the X11 PRIMARY selection, which is useful for filling in Web forms that have common/repetitive data.
 How many times have you wished to have something to always fill in your name, address, email, etc.?
 It's not automatic enough to fill these in for you, but you can click on each button to make it the PRIMARY selection so that you can paste these strings into a Web form, with the middle mouse button for example.